ShubhamDev-AI/udacityDataEngineeringNanodegree/README.md

  Provides an overview of the projects tackled during the course.

-## Project 1 - Data Modeling in PostgreSQL
+## Project 1 - Data Modeling with PostgreSQL

 ![PostgreSQL Logo](postgresLogo.png)